ForestMars/Zorobot/readme.md

 This looks like what we'll be using going forward for date/time intent extraction, mainly bc of everything else you get for free.
 Duckling is a rules-based engine, not a machine learning model, but seemingly covers a wide bearth of intents and entities.
 None of them individually are particularly hard (note for example, all date time extraction is currently handled by a single and very compact "kronos" class), but the sheer range of what you get with Duckling makes it a very attrctive option.

-* Timezone support: (not implemented) if someone specifies a preferred time in diff time zone, it will get interpreted as local TZ.
+* Timezone support: (not implemented)
+If someone specifies a preferred time in diff time zone, it will get interpreted as local TZ.
 This is on hold pending Duckling integration.

+* Multi-domain mode
+Currently uses giant "domain of doom" for all domains.
+This will be refactored once core is updated to 2.0.

 ### Github issue queue